11. Measure performance

 - started creating a performance framework outlining your objectives and what metrics your team will use to demonstrate you meet them

-By the end of Beta you will be able to show:
+By the end of Beta stage you will be able to show:

 - which metrics and measurements you will use to monitor your KPIs